 The Benson Building

-Christened the Ezra Taft Benson Science (BNSN) Building upon its construction in 1995, the Benson seeks not only to honor the legacy of its namesake, who served as the President of the Church of Jesus Christ of Latter-day Saints as well as the Secretary of Agriculture for the United States, but also to uphold an environment of dedicated learning.
+The Ezra Taft Benson Science (BNSN) Building seeks to honor the legacy of its namesake, who served as the President of the Church of Jesus Christ of Latter-Day Saints as well as the Secretary of Agriculture for the United States, while upholding an environment of dedicated learning.

-The Benson Building houses the Department of Chemistry & Biochemistry of the BYU College of Mathematics & Physical Sciences.
+The Benson Building houses the Department of Chemistry & Biochemistry in the College of Mathematics & Physical Sciences.
 The Nicholes Building (NICB) sits adjacent to the Benson Building and contains additional BYU Chemistry Department facilities and offices, although the Department's central office is located within the Benson.

 Benson Building Specifications